TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

    :pep:`526` - Syntax for Variable Annotations
-      The proposal that added syntax for annotating the types of variables (including class variables and instance variables), instead of expressing them through comments.
+      The proposal that added syntax for annotating the types of variables (including kundi variables and instance variables), instead of expressing them through comments.

    :pep:`484` - Type hints